Current ThreatQ Version Filter

 The installation script will automatically put the application into maintenance mode, move the files to their required directories, install the custom object, update permissions, bring the application out of maintenance mode, and restart dynamo.

-7. Delete the install.sh, definition json file, and images directory from the misc directory after the object has been installed as these files are no longer needed.
+8. Delete the install.sh, definition json file, and images directory from step 6 after the object has been installed as these files are no longer needed.

 1. Download the integration zip file from the ThreatQ Marketplace and unzip its contents.